lanl-ansi/PowerModels.jl/DATA.md

 - All PowerModels components have an `index` parameter, which can be used to uniquely identify that network element.
 - All network parameters are in per-unit and angles are in radians.
 - All non-transformer branches are given nominal transformer values (i.e. a tap of 1.0 and a shift of 0).
+- All branches have a `transformer` field indicating if they are a transformer or not.
 - When present, the `gencost` data is incorporated into the `gen` data, the column names remain the same.
 - Only quadratic active power generation cost functions are supported at this time.
 - Special treatment is given to the optional `ne_branch` matrix to support the TNEP problem.